-- A. There are no prerequisites. - B. The class will draw heavily on Torts, as well as from Civil Procedure and Contracts.
-Every student will have already completed these three courses in their 1L year. - C. Familiarity with Agency and Evidence is recommended but not required.
+- A. There are no prerequisites for this class. - B. The class will draw heavily on Torts, as well as on Civil Procedure and Contracts.
+Every student will have already completed these three courses in their 1L year.

+C. Familiarity with Agency and Evidence is recommended but not required.